slatedocs/slate/source/includes/_usecases.md

 <ul>
   <li>Transparent and fair pricing.
 Customers will get the same price no matter if they make transfers via your bank integration or directly via TransferWise.</li>
   <li>Revenue sharing.
 We will setup revenue sharing to make each partnership a win-win deal.</li>
   <li>Custom solution.
 We will work together to find a solution that works for your bank.
 There is no one size fits all approach.
-Topics we need to work out together include are:
+Topics we need to work out together are:
     <ul>
       <li>How do we set up flow of funds? </li>
       <li>How do we handle customer support?</li>